NBA launches global campaign to help cope with virus shutdown | Malay Mail

-The “NBA Together” programme will include daily Instagram interviews with players and others in the NBA, educational programmes, online content aimed at youth who can’t play with friends and a call for “one million acts of kindness” through volunteering and community activity.
+The “NBA Together” program will include daily Instagram interviews with players and others in the NBA, educational programs, online content aimed at youth who can’t play with friends and a call for “one million acts of kindness” through volunteering and community activity.

 The NBA suspended the season last week after a player tested positive for coronavirus with no timetable for a return.